freeman-lab/spark-janelia/README-LSF.md

 spark-janelia-lsf is an updated version that works with IBM Spectrum LSF, which will become our new scheduler in the coming months.

 ---
-#### Using Spark
+### Using Spark
-These scripts automate many of the tasks required to start and manage a Spark job.
+These scripts automate many of the tasks required to start and manage a Spark job on an HPC cluster scheduled with LSF.

 #### Initial setup
 Navigate to a location in your home directory where you will store these scripts, then call